aojiru-ts/InnocommSPI/README.md

 # InnocommSPI
-Demo application that sends messages with Arduino using the "Sigfox 3 Click" module with Innocomm SN10-13.
+Demo application to send a message with "Sigfox 3 Click" module and Arduino.

 This code was forked from here : https://github.com/aureleq/InnocommSPI